Traveling to Grenada during Covid-19: What you need to know before you go

 What's the Covid situation?

-Grenada has fared much better than most countries, with just 124 cases in total and no deaths from Covid.
+Grenada has fared much better than most countries, with just 148 cases in total as of January 29.
+The country recorded its first Covid-19 related death on January 3.

 What can visitors expect?

 While all travelers must spend at least four days quarantining at their resort and wear masks at all times, the island itself provides a perfect break from the stresses of the pandemic.
 Bars and restaurants are open, while adhering to social distancing rules, but nightclubs remain shut.
 Social events with up to 20 people are now permitted.
+On January 12, Grenada's nightly curfew was reduced by two hours to 10 p.m. to 5 a.m.
+On January 26, the country's health minister Nickolas Steele announced that plans to ease the curfew had been put on hold due to a spike in cases in the nearby islands of Barbados, St. Vincent and St. Lucia.

 Useful links